lelandg/ThemeForge/README.md

 - Window Theme - Controls the appearance of application windows
 - Message Box Theme - Controls the appearance of message boxes

-You can customize any color aspect of these themes through the Theme Manager window.
+All color properties of these themes can be edited through the Theme Manager window.

 ## Adding to Your Project